Welcome to the Elkland Art Center

 Local sponsoring businesses have been paired with Appalachian State University students and community artists to create original fashion from trash.

-This year's Trash n' Fashion will take place Friday, April 4th at Strand Beads located at 585 West King Street in Boone, NC.
+This year's Trash n' Fashion took place Friday, April 4th at Strand Beads located at 585 West King Street in Boone, NC.

-Bands playing are: Lazer Jayne, Talking Box Co., Matt Gandy, and Tyler & Brandon Hoskinson.
+Bands playing were: Lazer Jayne, Talking Box Co., Matt Gandy, and Tyler & Brandon Hoskinson.

 Thanks to our Event Sponsor: